germanamillano/HRAnalyticsJobChangeDataScientists/Environment.md

     ```
     Output:

-4. Open the `HRAnalyticsJobChangeMachineLearning.ipynb` notebook and click on `Run All`.
+4. Open the `hranalyticsjobchangedatascientists/hranalyticsjobchangedatascientists/hranalyticsjobchangedatascientists.py` notebook and click on `Run All`.
     > **IMPORTANT!**
     Do not forget to select the Python 3.10.9 kernel you have already created.